Hawke's Bay mum 'heartbroken' as infant too young to be immunised catches measles

 Temu told Hawke's Bay Today that her son Eastyn Craig tested positive for the viral illness on Thursday, August 8.

-Following the confirmation, her and Eastyn have been in isolation and will remain in isolation until August 23.
+Following the confirmation, she and Eastyn have been in isolation and will remain in isolation until August 23.

 "We went to the doctor on Wednesday, they did a swab check and they confirmed it yesterday."